-Since co-founding SAS in Boulder, Colorado, in 2007 as a Certified 8(a) Woman-Owned engineering services, systems, and solution business, Mr. Bulk has managed the technical portfolio across the companies including engineering and R&D, while expanding SAS' footprint by building new business ventures.
+Since co-founding SAS in Boulder, Colorado, in 2007, Mr. Bulk has managed the technical portfolio across the companies including engineering and R&D, while expanding SAS' footprint by building new business ventures.
 Today, SAS is a leader in delivering innovative systems engineering solutions to the aerospace industry, emerging commercial spaceflight sector, and U.S. government agencies, including the Department of Defense.

 Recognizing the need for custom manufacturing and rapid prototyping in the aerospace and aviation sectors, Mr. Bulk co-founded SAS Flight FactoryTM, previously SAS Manufacturing, in 2015.
 Based in Arvada, Colorado, this firm is an AS9100D/ISO9001 certified precision manufacturing company, specializing in design, machining, prototyping, 3D printing, and additive manufacturing research.
 It now serves clients in aerospace, defense, and a variety of commercial industries.